 The ST200 – one of the world’s smallest and lightest fully autonomous, low power star trackers, aimed at applications in pico- and nano-satellite platforms.
 With a star tracker accuracy of 30 arcseconds and an extremely small physical footprint, the ST200 can be used in practically every platform that requires attitude determination.

 The ST400 – with doubled attitude determination accuracy and improved radiation tolerance compared to the ST200, the ST400 is suitable for use in microsatellites and in more demanding missions.
-The ST400 is prepared to accept very narrow sun-exclusion angle baffles, which Hyperion Technologies can supply on demand.
+The ST400 is prepared to accept very narrow sun-exclusion angle baffles, which AAC Clyde Space can supply on demand.
 The dedicated RS422/RS485 interface allows networking of multiple ST400s which, combined with narrow sun-exclusion angle baffles, enables star trackin configurations to be found for even highly complex satellite and orbit geometries, there will always be a configuration that works.